 Subscribe to our monthly newsletter and marketing tips

-Updated with the latest iOS 26 information as of September 9th, 2025.
+Updated with the latest iOS 26 information as of November 12th, 2025.

 The information in this article is based on extensive internal Attentive research data.
 As Apple continues to release iterations of their iOS 26 mobile operating system, we expect the behavior to evolve.
 Before taking any direct action in order to mitigate iOS 26 impact, please consult with your Attentive contact(s).

 The key update with iOS 26 is a change to Apple’s ‘Screen Unknown Senders’ setting.
-The new inbox organization & filtering tied to the setting can determine whether your brand’s messages appear front-and-center in a user’s inbox, or if your message gets quietly tucked away in the “Unknown Sender” inbox, where it may never be seen.
+The new inbox organization and filtering tied to the setting can determine whether your brand’s messages appear front-and-center in a user’s inbox, or if your message gets quietly tucked away in the “Unknown Sender” inbox, where it may never be seen.

-At Attentive, we’ve been running thousands of tests for each beta version of iOS 26 (releasing in September).
+At Attentive, we’ve been running thousands of tests for each beta version of iOS 26 (released in September).
 We wanted to highlight the changes, their significance, and how Attentive customers are already well-prepared to adapt.

 Key Takeaways

-iOS 26 expands on “Screen Unknown Sender” functionality: In iOS 26(launching in September), Apple’s “Screen Unknown Sender” setting filters messages from “Unknown Senders” out of the main inbox into a separate inbox, without triggering notifications.
-The setting is defaulted off, but we project that roughly 50% of Apple phones will have it enabled.
+iOS 26 expands on “Screen Unknown Sender” functionality: In iOS 26(launched in September), Apple’s “Screen Unknown Sender” setting filters messages from “Unknown Senders” out of the main inbox into a separate inbox, without triggering notifications.
+The setting is defaulted off, but we’ve seen through extensive research that roughly 55%+ of Apple phones have it enabled.

-All other sign-up flows will be impacted.
+All other sign-up flows will be impacted

 Attentive continues to shape the future of mobile messaging: As a CTIA board member with deep relationships with carriers, Attentive is recognized for focusing on compliance and eliminating unwanted messages.
 We have been planning for the future of the messaging inbox for years, and have continued innovating with AI personalization to maintain placement in the Main Inbox.